 Mental Health Foundation advice is: ‘people must take a life-course approach to mental health because good mental health begins in infancy.’

 Many think there is a link between the increase in “Screen time” and the rise in mental health issues specially in children and teenagers.
 Parents (and some health professionals) fret that young people who bask, zombie-like, in the cold glow of the television, computer and mobile-phone screens could be storing up a range of social, physical, mental and cognitive problems for their future selves.
 These days even toddler spend too much time in front of the screen.
-“Screen time” is the sum of the times spent steering at smartphones, tablets, desktops, laptops and TV added together, is the “Screen time”.
+All the times spent steering daily at smartphones, tablets, desktops, laptops and TV added together, is the “Screen time”.

-Although all these devices are good at keeping children entertained and busy with tablets and smart phones for hours.
-The major issue is that they keep children isolated and stop them from being actively interacting with others.
-Therefore, too much screen time negatively affect children’s mental health and their social skills.
+We know children can stay entertained and busy with tablets and smart phones for hours.
+The major issue is that these devices keep children isolated and stop them from being actively interacting with other humans.
+So, no wonder too much screen-time is not good for children’s mental health and their social skills.

 Going to a swimming pool means that there cannot be any “screen time”.
 Period!
 Plus, the natural buoyancy of the water itself makes swimming a more relaxing activity than other types of exercise for children.